AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 ## Add the form to a page

-Dataverse Integration provides a custom Twig tag, `{% form %}`, to add Dataverse forms to WordPress pages.
+DataPress (Dataverse Integration) provides a custom Twig tag, `{% form %}`, to add Dataverse forms to WordPress pages.
 When you add a Dataverse form to a page, you need to know its form registration ID -- it is specified in the list of form registrations.

 ```twig
 {% form id=42 %}